-Yes, with the birth of my child came the sudden need to find other moms.
+Yes, with the birth of my child came the sudden need to meet other moms.
 Sure, I knew women with children, but most of these women were seasoned, with older kids.
 I needed new, fresh, scared-I-was-doing-everything-wrong moms.
 I needed to make sure I didn’t turn into some cabin-fever wacko who thought the wallpaper was talking to me.

 My street at the time was bursting with stay-at-home moms, but they all seemed, well, established.
 I went on Wednesdays to a nursing moms group, but no friendships transcended those meetings.
 One mom – I’ll call her Kimberly – discovered she lived by me, and suggested we get together.
 Except whenever Kimberly called to “get together,” she was trying to sell candles or something.